 The contentious politics of protest and dissent attract considerable attention among social scientists.
 In part this reflects a belief that protest and dissent are particularly effective in bringing about meaningful political change, especially for marginalized groups denied a voice in formal political institutions.
 McAdam, Tarrow, and Tilly express this view when they claim that “substantial short-term political and social change more often emerges from transgressive than from contained contention, which tends more often to reproduce existing regimes.”
-In China however transgressive contention is extremely risky and can easily backfire.
-On the other hand opportunities for “contained” contention are practically non-existent.
+In China, however, transgressive contention is extremely risky and can easily backfire.
+At the same time, opportunities for “contained” contention are practically non-existent.
 How then can Chinese people bring about changes in the way power is exercised?
 What power do they have to push back at the thicket of restrictions on social organization and behavior, including religious practice and expression?
 How do Chinese people convince officials and party-state organs to accept and accede to their demands?

-A growing body of scholarship on contemporary China showing that indirect and informal strategies may provide a partial answer to these questions.
-This view is advancedpolitical scientist is advanced by Kellee Tsai in her analysis of Chinese entrepreneurs’, efforts to promote their interests in an era when private business was still highly constrained.
-In Capitalism Without Democracy Tsai argues that members of this formerly vilified group succeeded in altering the rules and norms concerning private business through informal adaptations and personal interactions with party-state officials.
+My findings regarding Gospel Rehab add to a growing body of scholarship on contemporary China showing that indirect and informal strategies may provide a partial answer to these questions.
+This view is advanced by political scientist Kellee Tsai in her analysis of Chinese entrepreneurs’ efforts to promote their interests in an era when private business was still highly constrained.
+Tsai argues that members of this formerly vilified group succeeded in altering the rules and norms concerning private business through informal adaptations and personal interactions with party-state officials.
 Faced with restrictions on their business activities, entrepreneurs neither complied meekly nor engaged in contentious politics aimed at changing government policies.
 Nor did they pursue interest group politics typical of their counterparts in liberal democracies.
 Instead, entrepreneurs “evaded, exploited, and appropriated formal institutions through a variety of informal adaptive strategies.”
 These strategies included subtle non-compliance with official rules, appealing to officials’ individual interests to cultivate allies within the party-state apparatus, and acting as if their capitalist pursuits were already legal and accepted.
-Over time entrepreneurs’ individual and un-coordinated “coping strategies” were “routinized as informal adaptive institutions”; this routinization “reflected and foreshadowed far-reaching changes in the formal policy environment governing the private sector since the Chinese Communist Party consolidated its power on the mainland.”
+Over time, entrepreneurs’ individual and un-coordinated “coping strategies” were “routinized as informal adaptive institutions”; this routinization “reflected and foreshadowed far-reaching changes in the formal policy environment governing the private sector since the Chinese Communist Party consolidated its power on the mainland.”
 Such changes include the 2001 decision to open membership in the Communist Party to capitalists and a 2004 amendment to China’s constitution that protects private property.
 Tsai makes clear that these developments were not brought about through transgressive or contained contention, that is, by “clamoring for democracy” or vocally challenging restrictions on private business.
-Instead the “accumulation of informal interactions between local state and economic actors provided both the impetus and the legitimizing basis for these key reforms.”
+Instead, the “accumulation of informal interactions between local state and economic actors provided both the impetus and the legitimizing basis for these key reforms.”